-Steve Wisbey is 51 years old, married with 3 children and lives in a Kent village called St. Margaret’s Bay.
-A graduate in mechanical engineering, Steve runs a business, that designs bomb disposal equipment started by his grandfather in 1946.
+Steve Wisbey is 51 years old, married with 3 children and living in a Kent village called St. Margaret’s Bay.
+A graduate in mechanical engineering, Steve runs a business that designs bomb disposal equipment, started by his grandfather in 1946.
 Specialising in complex products such as robots, his products are exported to some of the most hostile locations such as Iraq and Afghanistan.
-Through his work, he travels the world over, engaging in many diverse cultures and works with fascinating people, people who walk towards unexploded bombs, not away from them.
+Through his work, he travels the world over, engaging in many diverse cultures and working with fascinating people, people who walk towards unexploded bombs, not away from them.

 Steve isn’t a typical engineer because he also loves the arts, his favourite being fringe theatre.
 Actually, he met his wife at the Edinburgh fringe festival, but they also enjoy traditional plays such as Shakespeare.
 To Steve, the criteria is engaging live performances.